Image

 Monday, December 8, marked the 45th anniversary of John Lennon's death.
 It remains a solemn day around the world.

-John Lennon wrote significantly more songs for The Beatles than Paul McCartney being the principal writer for more than 70 songs for the band.
-While they officially share credit, many songs had a main composer, and Lennon often led on hits like "A Hard Day's Night," "Help!", and "Come Together".
+John Lennon was a significant force in popular culture in the 60's.
+He wrote more songs for The Beatles than Paul McCartney being the principal writer for over 70 songs for the band.
+While they officially share credit, many songs had a main composer, and Lennon often led on hits like "A Hard Day's Night," "Help!", and "Come Together."
+But who's splitting hairs.
+Let's take a look.

 Key Figures & Breakdown: